-The Blue Mountains Active Transport Links program aims to improve our streets for everyone, with safe and sustainable links between key destinations and towns across the Blue Mountains.
+The Blue Mountains Active Transport Links program aims to improve our streets, with safe and sustainable links between key destinations and towns across the Blue Mountains.

 About this project